MariaMsu/web-server-java/README.md

 ## Tests

-**services tests**: I think it is wrong to test interaction of the application with the database by using unit tests.
+**unitTests**: I think it is wrong to test interaction of the application with the database (services) by using unit tests.
 But it was the simplest solution.

 ## Notes